 When somebody is feeling this way, the power of recognition and appreciation really comes into play.
 Make sure you’re taking the time to thank those team members for their support.
 Let them know you appreciate that you can count on them to help keep normal business operations going.
 Your appreciation is really going to hit home with them if you tie their role back to the goals of the organization and remind them why they are so important.
 Recognition and appreciation are always important, especially during tough times.
 Don’t underestimate the power of gratitude.

-To learn more about ways employers can respond to the coronavirus (COVID-19) outbreak, visit our Resource Center.
+To learn more about ways employers are keeping employees engaged outbreak, visit our Resource Center.